Corporate

 An offsite that earns the trip.

 A four-day offsite that doesn't burn a Friday on travel.
 Twelve people, one house, one dock, zero hotel hallways.
-Most teams stop checking Slack by Tuesday afternoon — we've watched it happen often enough that we now leave the cell-signal map on the kitchen counter, so you can find the one corner of the deck where it works.
+Most teams stop checking Slack by Tuesday afternoon.

 Capacity and format